Artificial intelligence

 Use AI to generate an image for your workshop instruction.

-Use AI to generate an image that feels unrealistic.
+Use AI to generate images that look stylised or artificial.

 Use AI to generate an image to include in a cleaning instruction.

-Use AI to generate an image that feels unnatural.
+Use AI to generate images that include shapes, colours or compositions that feel unnatural.

 Use AI to generate an image to include in your office instruction.

-Use AI to generate unrealistic or unprofessional images.
+Use AI to generate images with exaggerated effects or unrealistic behaviour.

 All communication should feel relevant and credible to the person receiving it.
-That’s why, when communicating with or about employees, it’s important to use realistic imagery in authentic situations and settings.
-This helps the target group recognise themselves – and builds both relevance and trust.
+When we communicate with or about employees, it is important to use real and realistic imagery from authentic situations.
+It helps people recognise themselves and strengthens both trust and relevance.

 Use a real and realistic photo when communicating about career development.

-Use AI to generate an unrealistic image of a metaphor (e.g. climbing the career ladder).
+Use AI to generate images that visualise metaphors instead of real work situations (e.g. climbing the career ladder).

 Use a real and realistic photo to visualise how team work and support can make people grow.